val2cak/locker/README.md

 - **Version Control**: Use Git for managing source code and versioning.
 - **Continuous Integration (CI)**: Automate testing and build processes to ensure code quality.
 - **Continuous Deployment (CD)**: Automate the deployment process for faster feature delivery.
-- **Automated Testing**: Define and implement unit tests and integration tests to ensure the integrity of the app across different environments.
+- **Automated Testing**: Defined and implemented unit tests and integration tests to ensure the integrity of the app across different environments.

 ---